 My concern stems, however, from my perception of the continuing assumption on the part of nondisabled feminist philosophers that disability is separate from the issues discussed in the book and the continued centrality afforded to the perspectives and issues of nondisabled women in transnational and other feminist philosophy, especially given the discursive space that the book apparently affords (nondisabled?) women’s role as caregivers, the potential burden that such gendered work imposes (in light of asymmetrical relations among women internationally), and requisite negotiation of it.
 Recall, for example, how Heather Widdows, whom Khader thanks in the acknowledgements of her book, virtually excludes disability from her analysis of transnational norms of beauty and appearance, offering a troubling analysis of disability in the few remarks that she does make about it.

-The continuing tendency of feminist philosophers to give primacy to the experiences, perspectives, issues, and indeed very social construction of nondisabled women and their lives was brought home to me once again when I recently read “Feminism for Working-Class Women is the Best Feminism,” an article at Justice Everywhere that implicitly construes women as nondisabled and disabled people, elderly people, etc. as genderless, reduces (genderless) elderly and disabled people to recipients of gendered care, and almost enthusiastically endorses institutionalization of elderly and other people.
+The continuing tendency of feminist philosophers to give primacy to the experiences, perspectives, issues, and indeed very social construction of nondisabled women and their lives was brought home to me once again when I recently read “Feminism for Working-Class Women is the Best Feminism,” an article at Justice Everywhere that implicitly construes women as nondisabled and, by contrast, disabled people, seniors and elders, etc. as genderless, reduces (genderless) elders and disabled people to recipients of gendered care, and almost enthusiastically endorses institutionalization of elderly and other people.
 Disabled people have, for decades, consistently and almost unanimously articulated opposition to their institutionalization, identifying the ways in which such institutionalization devalues and dehumanizes them, objectifies them, and limits the prospects and scope of their lives.
-Indeed, both (1) the reduction of elderly and disabled people to genderless recipients of care and (2) the enthusiastic endorsement of the institutionalization of elderly and disabled people, in the context of a feminist philosophy article, demonstrate (among other things) how far removed feminist philosophical and theoretical analysis remains from critical philosophy and theory of disability and from a more general awareness of the historical, economic, and cultural conditions of possibility for disabled people’s current subordinated social situation.
+Indeed, both (1) the reduction of elders and disabled people to genderless recipients of care and (2) the enthusiastic endorsement of the institutionalization of elders and disabled people, in the context of a feminist philosophy article, demonstrate (among other things) how far removed feminist philosophical and theoretical analysis remains from critical philosophy and theory of disability and from a more general awareness of the historical, economic, and cultural conditions of possibility for disabled people’s current subordinated social situation.

 Here, then, is another chapter in the repeated problematization and constitution of disability in feminist philosophy and philosophy more generally.